lamalab-org/toolminutes/papers/ocx24.md

 **Synthesizability constrained molecular generation**: Enforcing valid chemical transformations

 - **Open Catalyst Project** [@https://opencatalystproject.org/]:
   - The Open Catalyst Project is a collaborative research effort between Fundamental AI Research (FAIR) at Meta and Carnegie Mellon University's (CMU) Department of Chemical Engineering.
-The aim is to use AI to model and discover new catalysts for use in renewable energy storage to help in addressing climate change.
+The aim is to use AI to model and discover new catalysts for use in renewable energy storage to help address climate change.
   - OC20 and OC22 Datasets - These datasets altogether contain 1.3 million molecular relaxations with results from over 260 million DFT calculations.